k8snetworkplumbingwg/multus-cni/README.md

 - name (string, required): the name of the network
 - type (string, required): &quot;multus&quot;
 - kubeconfig (string, optional): kubeconfig file for the out of cluster communication with kube-apiserver.
-See the example [kubeconfig](https://github.com/Intel-Corp/multus-cni/blob/master/doc/node-kubeconfig.yaml)
+See the example [kubeconfig](https://github.com/intel/multus-cni/blob/master/doc/node-kubeconfig.yaml)
-- delegates (([]map,required): number of delegate details in the Multus, ignored in case kubeconfig is added.
+- delegates (([]map,required): number of delegate details in the Multus
-- masterplugin (bool,required): master plugin to report back the IP address and DNS to the container

 ## Usage with Kubernetes CRD based network objects